grip-unina/vipcup2022/index.md

 * 25 July, 2022: Release of Training-Set
 * 8 August, 2022: Deadline of first submission
-* 15 August, 2022: Publication of the ranking of the first submission on testset1
+* 15 August, 2022: Publication of the ranking of the first submission on first Testset
 * 29 August, 2022: Deadline of second submission
-* 5 Sectember, 2022: Publication of the ranking of the second submission on testset1
+* 5 Sectember, 2022: Publication of the ranking of the second submission on first Testset
-* 8 Sectember, 2022:  Publication of the ranking of the first two submissions on testset1
+* 8 Sectember, 2022:  Publication of the ranking of the first two submissions on second Testset
 * 19 Sectember, 2022: Deadline of third submission
-* 26 Sectember, 2022: Final ranking on testset1 and testset2
+* 26 Sectember, 2022: Final ranking on both Testsets

 #### Additional Information

 General information and resources are [available on Piazza](https://piazza.com/configure-classes/summer2022/vipcup2022).

 To set up a free account, use the access code "vipcup2022" to join as a student the "VIPCUP 2022: IEEE Video and Image Processing Cup" class.

 ### Organizing Committee